-“If you are looking for the best fitness tracker for teens, then here is the handpicked list of activity tracker for tweens in 2021.“
+“If you are looking for the best fitness tracker for teens, then here is the handpicked list of activity trackers for tweens in 2021. “

-The best fitness trackers for teens are the ones that help them to fight against the growing obesity rates in the US.
-Because it’s not just an issue adult are facing these days.
-In fact, obesity is affecting almost 20% of 2- 19-year-olds currently according to the CDC.
+The best fitness trackers for teens are the ones that help them to fight against the growing obesity rates in the US because it’s not just an issue adults are facing these days.
+In fact, obesity is affecting almost 20% of 2- 19-year-olds currently, according to the CDC.

-Consequently, activity guidelines are suggesting that teenagers should get around 60 minutes of cardio every day.
+Consequently, activity guidelines suggest that teenagers should get around 60 minutes of cardio every day.
+In particular, it’s good to get them involved in sports like football, basketball, or even dancing with the family to your favorite tunes!
 As a result, their heart gets a good workout.
-In particular, it’s good to get them involved in sports like football, basketball or even dancing with the family to your favorite tunes!